United States v. Alcoa: Significance

 Hand remanded the matter to the trial court for a determination of the remedy.
 In 1947, Alcoa made the argument to the court that there were two effective new entrants into the aluminum market – Reynolds and Kaiser – as a result of demobilization after the war and the government's divestiture of defense plants.
 In other words, the problem had solved itself and no judicial action would be required.
 On this basis, the district court judge ruled against divestiture in 1950, but the court retained jurisdiction over the case for five years, so that it could look over Alcoa's shoulder and ensure that there was no re-monopolization.

 Until 1950, Alcoa was concerned with its domestic market, while its Canadian subsidiary Aluminium Company of Canada, Limited (Alcan) took care of the international markets.
 Alcoa, Reynolds, and Kaiser were soon joined in the growing market by Anaconda Aluminum Company, a subsidiary of the copper-industry giant.
 In 1958 Harvey Machine Tools Company began primary aluminum production, marking the end of Alcoa's monopoly over the process which had led to its domination of the American market.

-Former Federal Reserve chairman Alan Greenspan criticized United States v.
+Future Federal Reserve chairman Alan Greenspan criticized United States v.
 Alcoa as a young man in 1966, in an essay published in Capitalism: The Unknown Ideal.
 In it, he argues that antitrust law should only condemn coercive monopolies: